 The world of crafting is a huge and exciting place.
-So huge and exciting, in fact, that it can sometimes be difficult to find your niche.
+So huge and exciting, in fact, that it can sometimes be difficult to find your starting point.

 We’re here to introduce you to our favorite crafting niche: vinyl cutting.